-The world's oceans are filled with microscopic plants, called phytoplankton.
-The phytoplankton themselves are at the bottom of the food chain, serving as nutrition for a wide range of fish that humans catch and eat.
+The world's oceans are filled with microscopic plants called phytoplankton.
+Sometimes called the "plants of the sea," phytoplankton form the bottom of the aquatic food chain, serving as nutrition for a wide range of organisms, including fish that humans catch and eat.
 Phytoplankton, however, make their own food through the process of photosynthesis.

 Phytoplankton contain chlorophyll which allows them to convert sunlight into energy.
-In the process known as photosynthesis, they combine the sunlight with water and carbon dioxide to form glucose, a form of sugar, which they store as carbohydrates to use as nutrients.
+In the process known as photosynthesis, phytoplankton use energy from sunlight to combine water and carbon dioxide to form glucose, a form of sugar, which they store as carbohydrates to use as nutrients.

 Along with sunlight, water and carbon dioxide, phytoplankton require a variety of other nutrients from the water including nitrogen, phosphorous and iron.
 The most important are nitrogen and phosphorous which are essential to survival and reproduction.
 Nitrogen is in short supply in some areas but in other areas, phosphorous is limited.
 Phytoplankton cannot continue to grow when one or the other has been used up.